Smithsonian/soundburst/README.md

 6. Next, open server.R file from the bottom right pane.
 Click "Run App" in the top left pane to launch the application.

 > If after you clicked on Run App you see an error similar to "Error: There is no package called: ..", please try bullet point #5 and #6 once more and it should fix the problem.
 If the problem persists, please
-> create a github issue and we will help you out.
+> create a github issue and we will help you out.wichga -Agc -m "Readme update"gp origin maer